 REFUGE CHAMBER - An airtight, fire-resistant room in a mine used as a method of refuge in emergencies by miners unable to reach the surface.
+Also referred to as refuge alternative (RA).

 REGULATOR - An adjustable door or opening in a stopping, used to control and adjust the quantity of airflow.